 We have developed a three-step process to introduce clients to your new service offerings:

 Step 1: Identify Key Clients

-Client potential: Choose clients that have an unrealized potential.
+Client potential: Choose clients that have unrealized potential.
 You and the client will be able to see tangible results as you help them grow their business.

 Owner mentality: Focus on proactive clients who frequently ask questions about improving their business.
-These clients tend be more appreciative and willing to pay for your professional advice.
+These clients tend to be more appreciative and willing to pay for your professional advice.